-Tips and Insights to Prepare for Your Summer Day-cations
+Tips and Insights to Prepare for Your Summer Road Trip

-Instead of staying cooped up at home, many families are now packing up and hitting the road for day or weekend trips to nearby New England states and towns.
-Summer travel is in full swing as non-essential travel (cars, buses, RVs) is currently allowed.
-With new state travel protocols in place for Massachusetts and Connecticut, local day-cations are an excellent option for families to stay safe while traveling throughout the New England area.
-Gas is cheap, crowds are not as large, and traffic is lighter.
-To help make the most of your day-cations, we’ve put together some tips to ensure your summer road trips are as safe and seamless as possible.
+More and more families are packing up and hitting the road for day or weekend trips to nearby New England states and beyond.
+Summer travel is in full swing, and with more people on the road on holiday weekends, we want to be sure you and you’re loved ones are safe.
+To help make the most of your trip, we’ve put together some tips to ensure your summer road trips are as safe and seamless as possible.

 Whether you are visiting a friend in a nearby town or traveling up to the mountains, it’s essential to continue regular vehicle maintenance — especially if your car has been sitting in your driveway for months due to COVID-19.
 The most critical areas to check before going on a road trip are your engine fluids, radiator hoses, belts, tires, and brakes.
 Make sure to sufficiently inspect these critical areas of your car before you leave, as this will help ensure safety on your long drive ahead.
 It will also help prevent costly repairs — no one wants to spend their money or time fixing their car during a day-cation.